 Instead, I added zucchini, cauliflower, cabbage and spaghetti squash as my new best friends.
 I also added a variety of other vegetables and leafy greens.
 I learned to use almond flour, coconut flour, and flax meal.

 I discovered a small amount of a low carb dessert kept me from craving foods I missed.
-I scoured the DMP Members website for recipes and new information on how to treat my disease.
+I scoured the DMP Members site for recipes and new information on how to treat my disease.
 The updated information keeps me current in treating my disease.
 And the Thanksgiving recipes were a wonderful resource that kept me on track all during the Holiday season.

 What results have you got from switching your diet?